Which court should I apply to?

 What’s it like working as a magistrate?

-Watch this short video where Khadija talks about what it’s like volunteering as a magistrate (this video contains hard coded captions):
+Watch magistrate Khadija talk about what it’s like volunteering as a magistrate (this video contains hard coded captions):

 Read full video transcript